Seth Hukumchand

-Sir Seth Hukumchand (or Hukamchand) of Indore, Holkar State (1874–1959) was an Indian industrialist and a prominent leader of the Jain community for about 50 years.
+Sir Seth Swarupchand Hukumchand Ji Kasliwal (or Hukamchand) of Indore, Holkar State (1874–1959) was an Indian industrialist and a prominent leader of the Jain community for about 50 years.

 His ancestor, Seth Pusaji, had settled in Indore in 1787 under the patronage of the Holkar rulers of Indore, then part of the Maratha Empire.
 His father, Seth Sarup Chand, was himself a successful businessman; however, Hukumchand transformed the few lakhs he inherited into a fortune of many crores.
 In his lifetime he donated various amounts amounting to about ₹8 million.

 He was initially associated with the firm Trilok Chand Hukam Chand, set up by his father and two uncles, while he was only 6 years old.
 By age 16, he had himself become a successful businessman.

 He was given the honor of wearing the Holkar-Shahi Pagdi (Boat Shaped Maratha styled Turban) and Angarkha (court dress), which were usually worn by the Maratha, Rajput and Brahmin nobility (Sardars, Jagirdars, Istamuradars and Mankaris) which were a part of the Indore state's Durbar.